PsychedelicOrange/byoe/README.md

 Phani Srikar    | [Github: Pikachuxxxx](https://github.com/Pikachuxxxx) | [Discord: pikachuxxx]()

 ## Engine
-The engine is completely made in C and uses SDFs for rendering all it's primitives and uses Vulkan 1.2 (cause of VK_KHR_Dynamic_rendering extension) for rendering.
+The engine is completely made in C and uses SDFs for rendering all it's primitives and uses Vulkan 1.2 (cause of VK_KHR_Dynamic_rendering extension) for rendering and DirectX12.
 This engine runs on Windows/Mac/Linux and is tested from time to time.
 We will add more info on how the SDF renderer works and architecture details in the PRs and link them here as we develop.
+You can switch the Rendering APIs dynamically.

 ### Scripting
 We have a simple *C-based Scripting system*.
 Check the PR#2 for details on [Scripting in engine using C](https://github.com/PsychedelicOrange/byoe/pull/2).
 Check the [game folder and specificaly the camera_controller](https://github.com/PsychedelicOrange/byoe/blob/sdf-renderer-draft-1/game/camera_controller.c) for examples on how scripting can be added to game objects in the game side.